streathamchess/streathamchess.github.io/_posts/2020-10-15-luck-in-chess.md

+---
+title:  The Art of Luck in Chess
+author: Antony Hall
+description: The winner of this year's club championship reflects on the role of luck in his victories
+---

 Martin asked if I would consider writing a piece about my experiences in the recent S&BCC Club Championship, which I was fortunate enough to win.
 I realised I was quite lucky to win ~~some~~ most of my games, so I